Desaparecidos (band): Formation, Read Music/Speak Spanish, and hiatus (2001–2010)

-The band formed in 2001 featuring Bright Eyes frontman Conor Oberst and several touring musicians from the same band and other life-long friends of Oberst's, as Oberst looked for a different home for the politically charged music he had written.
+The band formed in 2001 featuring Bright Eyes frontman Conor Oberst and several touring musicians from the same band and other life-long friends of Oberst's.
 The band name, Spanish and Portuguese for "disappeared ones" is inspired by those from the forcibly disappeared under Augusto Pinochet's right-wing military dictatorship in Chile between 1973 and 1990.
+Contrary to popular belief, guitarist Denver Dalley was the band's primary songwriter, and not Oberst.

 They released their debut EP The Happiest Place on Earth on October 2, 2001.
 The band was recording and mixing their debut record when the September 11 attacks occurred and originally planned to shelve the release, but later released their debut album Read Music/Speak Spanish on February 11, 2002, passing on major record labels to release it on Omaha based Saddle Creek Records.
 The record, while having favorable reviews, was criticized due to the timing of the release, with an attendee at one show calling them "treasonous" for performing it so soon after the September 11 attacks.
 The album later gained a cult following, and the band toured in support of it through 2002, including opening for Jimmy Eat World and Motion City Soundtrack, and being featured on an MTV You Hear it First episode.

 Desaparecidos went on hiatus at the end of 2002.
 With the continually increasing success of Bright Eyes, Oberst did not have the time to dedicate to the band.
 Oberst continued to record with Bright Eyes, while the other members of Desaparecidos went on to form other projects.
 Matt Baum joined The '89 Cubs, later drumming Race for Titles and the Coffin Killers; Ian McElroy formed Rig 1; Denver Dalley moved onto bands Statistics and Intramural; Landon Hedges founded Little Brazil.